Lack (psychoanalysis): Lack of phallus

 The symbolic version of the phallus, a phallic symbol is meant to represent male generative powers.
 According to Sigmund Freud's theory of psychoanalysis, while males possess a penis, no one can possess the symbolic phallus.
 Jacques Lacan's Écrits includes an essay titled The Signification of the Phallus which articulates the difference between "being" and "having" the phallus.
 Men are positioned as men insofar as they are seen to have the phallus.
 Women, not having the phallus, are seen to "be" the phallus.
 The symbolic phallus is the concept of being the ultimate man, and having this is compared to having the divine gift of God.

 In Gender Trouble (1990), Judith Butler explores Freud's and Lacan's discussions of the symbolic phallus by pointing out the connection between the phallus and the penis.
-She writes, "The law requires conformity to its own notion of 'nature'.
+They write, "The law requires conformity to its own notion of 'nature'.
 It gains its legitimacy through the binary and asymmetrical naturalization of bodies in which the phallus, though clearly not identical to the penis, deploys the penis as its naturalized instrument and sign" (135).
-In Bodies that Matter, she further explores the possibilities for the phallus in her discussion of the lesbian phallus.
-If, as she notes, Freud enumerates a set of analogies and substitutions that rhetorically affirm the fundamental transferability of the phallus from the penis elsewhere, then any number of other things might come to stand in for the phallus (62).
+In Bodies that Matter, they further explore the possibilities for the phallus in their discussion of the lesbian phallus.
+If, as they note, Freud enumerates a set of analogies and substitutions that rhetorically affirm the fundamental transferability of the phallus from the penis elsewhere, then any number of other things might come to stand in for the phallus (62).